Wuodan/mcp-base64/docs/ai-setup/cline-initial-task-prompt-sdk-agnostic-v2.md

 ---

+## Clarification & Planning Phase
+Before implementation, if any part of this task is **unclear or under-specified**, ask up to **3 concise clarification questions**.
+Keep them factual (no speculation) and grouped into one short list.
+Once assumptions are clarified or documented, proceed autonomously without further questions unless something makes execution **impossible**.

+---

 ## SDK Choice
 Use **either**:
 - **FastMCP** (Python package often named `mcp` or `fastmcp`), **or**
 - The **official Python MCP SDK** (`mcp` / `mcp-python`).

 **Requirement:** stdio transport.
 Pick the SDK you implement fastest.
 Keep parameter descriptions visible in Cline.

+---

 ## Golden Rules (keep it fast & correct)
 1. Build a **real MCP server with stdio transport**, not two loose scripts.